BlockchainCommons/GordianSeedTool-iOS/README.md

 ### 1.3 (36), November 10, 2021

 * To increase compatibility with certain QR code readers, made all displayed QR codes black on white, even in dark mode.
+* Fixed: When "Erase All Data" in Settings is used, the Undo buffer may still be used to recover the last-deleted seed.
+The undo buffer is now invalidated when Settings is accessed.
+* Clarified explanation of how the "Erase All Data" in Settings interacts with iCloud.

 ### 1.3 (35), November 9, 2021